-- 1. To the seller, the duties listed above for a seller's agent; and - 2.
-To the buyer, the duties listed above for a buyer's agent; - 3.
-To both buyer and seller, except with express written permission of the respective person, the duty not to disclose to the other person: - a.
-The seller will accept a price lower or terms less favorable than the listing price or terms; - b.
-The buyer will pay a price greater or terms more favorable than the offering price or terms; or - c.
-Confidential information as defined above.
+- (1) To the seller, the duties listed above for a seller's agent; - (2) To the buyer, the duties listed above for a buyer's agent; and - (3) To both buyer and seller, except with express written permission of the respective person, the duty not to disclose to the other person: - (a) That the seller will accept a price lower or terms less favorable than the listing price or terms: - (b) That the buyer will pay a price greater or terms more favorable than the offering price or terms; or - (c) Confidential information as defined above.

-Unless agreed to in writing, an agent has no duty to investigate matters outside the scope of the agent's expertise.
+Unless agreed to in writing, an agent has no duty to investigate matters that are outside the scope of the agent's expertise.

-When different agents associated with the same Principal Broker (a real estate agent who supervises other agents) establish agency relationships with different parties to the same transaction, only the Principal Broker will act as a Disclosed Limited Agent for both buyer and seller.
-If applicable, see Disclosed Limited Agency Agreement for identification of Disclosed Limited Agent.
+When different agents associated with the same principal broker (a real estate licensee who supervises other agents) establish agency relationships with different parties to the same transaction, only the principal broker will act as a Disclosed Limited Agent for both the buyer and seller.
 The other agents continue to represent only the party with whom the agents have already established an agency relationship unless all parties agree otherwise in writing.
-The Principal Broker and agents representing either seller or buyer shall owe the following duties to the seller and buyer:
+The principal real estate broker and the real estate licensees representing either seller or buyer shall owe the following duties to the seller and buyer:

-- 1. To disclose a conflict of interest in writing to all parties; - 2.
-To take no action adverse or detrimental to either party's interest in the transaction; and - 3.
-To obey the lawful instruction of both parties.
+- (1) To disclose a conflict of interest in writing to all parties; - (2) To take no action that is adverse or detrimental to either party's interest in the transaction; and - (3) To obey the lawful instructions of both parties.

-No matter whom they represent, an agent must disclose information the agent knows, or should know, failure to disclose would constitute fraudulent misrepresentation.
+No matter whom they represent, an agent must disclose information the agent knows or should know that failure to disclose would constitute fraudulent misrepresentation.

-You are encouraged to discuss the above information with the agent delivering this pamphlet to you.
-If you intend for that agent, or any other Oregon agent, to represent you as a Seller's Agent, Buyer's Agent, or Disclosed Limited Agent, you should have a specific discussion with the agent about the nature and scope of the agency relationship.
-Whether you are a buyer or seller, you cannot make an agent your agent without the agent's knowledge and consent, and an agent cannot make you their client without your knowledge and consent.
+You are encouraged to discuss the above information with the licensee delivering this pamphlet to you.
+If you intend for that licensee, or any other Oregon real estate licensee, to represent you as a Seller's Agent, Buyer's Agent, or Disclosed Limited Agent, you should have a specific discussion with the agent about the nature and scope of the agency relationship.
+Whether you are a buyer or seller, you cannot make a licensee your agent without the licensee's knowledge and consent, and an agent cannot make you a client without your knowledge and consent.